Submit manuscript...

 Introduction

-CEA gene family (CEA) belonging to immunoglobulin (Ig) supergene family was identified more than 50 years ago, comprises of 35 genes/pseudo genes (21 are protein coding) located on chromosome 19 (between q13.1-13.3), with wide range of patho-physiological functions [1,2].
-Despite the over-expression of various CEA genes in very diverse cancers (breast, colon, prostate, pancreas, stomach, ovary, lung & medullary), its primary application as a serum biomarker is confined to the diagnosis & prognosis of colorectal cancers (CRC), and in the detection of liver metastasis.
-CEA gene family has two groups, CEACAMs (carcinoembryonic antigen related cell adhesion molecules) and PSGs (pregnancy-specific glycoproteins).
+CEA gene family (CEA) belonging to immunoglobulin (Ig) supergene family was identified more than 50 years ago, comprises of 35 genes/pseudo genes (21 are protein coding) located on chromosome 19 (between q13.1–13.3), with wide range of patho–physiological functions.1,2 Despite the over–expression of various CEA genes in very diverse cancers (breast, colon, prostate, pancreas, stomach, ovary, lung & medullary), its primary application as a serum biomarker is confined to the diagnosis & prognosis of colorectal cancers (CRC), and in the detection of liver metastasis.
+CEA gene family has two groups, CEACAMs (carcinoembryonic antigen related cell adhesion molecules) and PSGs (pregnancy–specific glycoproteins).
 The 12 CEACAMs subgroup encoded proteins exhibit one variable domain known as the N domain, with the only exception of CEACAM16 that consists of two N domains.
-The N domain is either followed by none or C2-like Ig domains, referred to as A or B. These extracellular domains usually act as intercellular adhesion molecules in epithelial, endothelial, dendritic and leukocytes [3,4].
-CEACAM5 (CEA) comprises of one N domain followed by six C2-like domains (A1, B1, A2, B2, A3 and B3) [5-8], whereas CEACAM6 has only two C2-like domains, termed as A and B [1,9].
+The N domain is either followed by none or C2–like Ig domains, referred to as A or B. These extracellular domains usually act as intercellular adhesion molecules in epithelial, endothelial, dendritic and leukocytes.3,4 CEACAM5 (CEA) comprises of one N domain followed by six C2–like domains (A1, B1, A2, B2, A3 and B3).5–8, whereas CEACAM6 has only two C2–like domains, termed as A and B.1,9

-Analysis of differential gene expression data obtained by high-throughput sequencing requires fast, reliable and accurate software tools to have meaningful clinical applications.
-This has led to the development of numerous open-source software tools as well as proprietary technologies.
-In this study, we procured, stored and mined data, from the newly developed pipeline for raw RNA-seq data analysis from open-source tools.
-From analyzing raw reads to visualization, HISAT2, Stringtie and Ballgown pipeline has been regarded as the best “New Tuxedo package” superseding the original tuxedo package (TopHat2-Cufflinks) [23].
-We carried out bioinformatics analysis to evaluate the up-regulation of CEACAM5 and CEACAM6 in MCF7-metastatic cell line, as compared to MCF10A-normal epithelial cell line, using these new tools.
+Analysis of differential gene expression data obtained by high–throughput sequencing requires fast, reliable and accurate software tools to have meaningful clinical applications.
+This has led to the development of numerous open–source software tools as well as proprietary technologies.
+In this study, we procured, stored and mined data, from the newly developed pipeline for raw RNA–seq data analysis from open–source tools.
+From analyzing raw reads to visualization, HISAT2, Stringtie and Ballgown pipeline has been regarded as the best “New Tuxedo package” superseding the original tuxedo package (TopHat2–Cufflinks).23 We carried out bioinformatics analysis to evaluate the up–regulation of CEACAM5 and CEACAM6 in MCF7–metastatic cell line, as compared to MCF10A–normal epithelial cell line, using these new datasets.
 Our data corroborates and validate these earlier “wet lab” studies, that these two proteins are not just great tumor biomarkers, but also actively involved in metastatic cells’ initiation, invasion and colonies propagation at secondary malignant tissue sites.

-Cell line Samples
+Cell line samples

 Results

-Raw reads obtained from ENA (Table 1) were aligned using HISAT2 with pre-built human genome index [H. Sapiens, UCSC hg38] downloaded from their website.
+Raw reads obtained from ENA (Table 1) were aligned using HISAT2 with pre–built human genome index downloaded from their website.
 The output SAM files containing the transcripts analyzed using Stringtie and Ballgown package in R programming software showed a substantial differential expression of CEACAM5 (upregulated 4.5 fold) and CEACAM6 (upregulated ~7 fold) genes in MCF7 cell line compared to MCF10A, normal epithelial cell line (Table 2).

 Differential Gene Expression between MCF10A and MCF7 cells